 Hungary’s casino industry has boomed following amendments to its gambling legislation in 2014, which allowed for the opening of a maximum of 11 casinos nationwide.

-The Hungarian casino firm Las Vegas is one of the only four operators allowed to offer online casinos, following amendments that entered into force in late 2015, which gave land-based casinos the exclusive right to online casino gaming in Hungary.
-The Las Vegas online casino launched successfully in April 2017.
+Only the four casino operators are allowed to offer online casinos, following amendments that entered into force in late 2015, which gave land-based casinos the exclusive right to online casino gaming in Hungary.

 The Court of European Justice concluded in March 2018 that Hungary’s policy of limiting online gambling licences to those companies that already operate local land-based casinos violates EU law.

 However there has subsequently been no enforcement action taken against the country by the European Commission.

 In July of 2017, laws came into effect which made regulator the Gambling Supervision Authority an independent entity, separating it from the National Tax and Customs Administration.

 The prospects of these four licensees were further bolstered by harsher payment blocking and enforcement measures for illegal online gambling websites, which were ratified by the Hungarian Parliament in late 2016.
 Hungary continues to aggressively expand its blocklist of illegal online operators, with its list growing by more than 150 percent in 2020, compared with a year earlier.